NicolasGB/jj.nvim/README.md

 ### Diff any change

-You can diff any change in your log history by simply pressing `d` on it's line, yeah just like that!
+You can diff any change in your log history by simply pressing `d` on its line, yeah just like that!
 ![Diff-from-log](https://github.com/NicolasGB/jj.nvim/raw/main/assets/diff-log.gif)

 ### Edit changes